pranavk/little-lang/README.md

 `make`

-and then you can use sample files as input to the parser as:
+Files that should be parsed by this compiler are in passing-tests/ and files that should not be parsed are in failing-tests/ directory.

+You can do

-`./parser correct1.lil`
+`./parser filenametoparse`

-The correct[0-9].lil files will be parsed successfully by the parser while err[0-9].lil are supposed to cause a parser error.
+to run the parser on any file and check its result.

+There is a `make check` rule too that will parse all the files in ../passing-tests/ and ../failing-tests/ directory.
+So make sure that these directories exist.

-Refer to this page for specifications: https://github.com/regehr/tiny-language
+Refer to this page for language specifications: https://github.com/regehr/tiny-language